Sazman-i Nasr

 Sazman-i Nasr (سازمان نصر) was a Hazara militant group, opposed to the leftist Afghan government during the 1980s.
-After the Revolutionary Council of Islamic Unity of Afghanistan, Al-Nasr was the elite militant group.
-The organisation included many young men educated in Kabul, including Shia clergymen, and received support from the Khomeini government.
+After the Revolutionary Council of Islamic Unity of Afghanistan, Nasr was the elite militant group.
+The organisation included many young men educated in Kabul, among them Shia clergymen, and received support from the Iranian government.
 It was a part of the Tehran Eight political constellation after 1987.